silverstone000/wanpro1/Program Structure.md

 It runs on main thread, block after starting all other modules with their separate thread.

-## Three submodules: neighbour, lsa and forwarding
+It has three submodules: neighbour, lsa and forwarding.

 ## Neighbour module: